 Finding things to do with the children can be a challenge at times during the holidays.
 It doesn’t matter whether you’ve never been to this corner of the country or have lived here all your life Via Ferrata is here to save the day.
 Challenge the whole family to a full morning or afternoon of scaling the quarry face of an old granite quarry and finish the session off with an awesome, and very scenic, zip-line.

-Via Ferrata Cornwall is so much more than just a wicked adventure, as all their profits go towards supporting local disadvantaged children and young people across Cornwall.
+Via Ferrata Cornwall is so much more than just a wicked adventure.
+Launched in the summer of 2020 by BF Adventure, which supports Cornwall’s most vulnerable children, Via Ferrata Cornwall was created to generate desperately needed funds to meet the rising demand for their services.
+All profits from Via Ferrata Cornwall are being channelled straight back into BF Adventure, with 60 - 80 disadvantaged young people a week currently supported by the charity’s programmes.
 They transform young people and their families using a unique outdoor environment to create a positive change within families and the communities in which they live.
 If you want to find out more about the amazing work that Via Ferrata and BF Adventure do please check out their social impact report here.

 Harnessing up was a little different to normal with the instructors giving detailed explanations on how to get your harness tight and safe so they didn’t need to come and help, being very COVID-19 safe and aware.
 Next up was the challenge of hooking your harness to the safety wire while still on the ground.
 We won’t tell you how to do it, but it was a good fun little challenge to start the adventure off!